VI. Main Campus Student Organizations: Policies and Regulations

 Organizations are accountable for all of their events regardless of the location of such events.
 This includes, but is not limited to, locations such as classrooms, offices, common areas, fraternity and sorority chapter houses and chapter rooms, and any locations off-campus.

 Organization events with guests in attendance are limited to an attendance maximum of two guests per active or new, initiated or alumni member attending the event.
-Guests are defined as any non-member of the organization.
+Guests are defined as any non-Illinois Tech students.
 An organization and its members are responsible for the actions of their guests at all times.

-Organizations wishing to have events that exceed the 2:1 ratio may propose to do so by contacting the appropriate department (either Office of Campus Life or Residence Life) and submitting an event registration form at least 30 days in advance of the proposed event.
-In addition, the following rules shall apply to such event: a third-party vendor must be used for any alcohol service; private security if the event is to be held off the Illinois Tech campus or Illinois Tech Public Safety if the event is to be held on the campus, must be hired, at the organization’s expense, for the duration of the event; and any additional event-specific rules required by Campus Life, Residence Life, the Office of the Vice Provost for Student Affairs and/or Public Safety must be followed.
+Organizations wishing to have events that exceed the 2:1 guests per member ratio may propose to do so by contacting the appropriate department (either Office of Student Life or Residence Life) and submitting an event registration form at least 30 days in advance of the proposed event.
+In addition, the following rules shall apply to such event: a third-party vendor must be used for any alcohol service; private security if the event is to be held off the Illinois Tech campus or Illinois Tech Public Safety if the event is to be held on the campus, must be hired, at the organization’s expense, for the duration of the event; and any additional event-specific rules required by Student Life, Residence Life, the Office of the Vice Provost for Student Affairs and/or Public Safety must be followed.